 The government founded the Financial Conduct Authority (FCA) on 1st April 2013.
-In very basic terms, the FCA is the regulatory body for financial services, with a specific interest in the regulation of financial conduct.
-Thus, the Financial Conduct Authority is responsible for overseeing the operations of financial institutions including lenders and loan brokers.
+The FCA is the regulatory body for financial services, with a specific interest in the regulation of financial conduct.
+The Financial Conduct Authority is responsible for overseeing the operations of financial institutions including lenders and loan brokers.

 Prior to the creation of the FCA, the Financial Services Authority (FSA) and the Office of Fair Trading (OFT) carried out regulation of the financial industry.
 The latter covered the regulation of consumer credit specifically.
 They existed to promote and encourage competition in the marketplace.
-It was the Office of Fair Trading that in 2012 launched an investigation into the payday loans industry.
-As a result over 50 companies received warnings about their conduct.
+In 2012, the Office of Fair Trading launched an investigation into the payday loans industry.
+As a result, over 50 companies received warnings about their conduct.
 The regulators revoked the licences of many lenders for good.

 When the government disbanded the organisation in 2014, various other organisations including the FCA shared its responsibilities.

 The FSA was in operation for more than a decade, from 1997 until 2013.
-It was to be honest restricted in its authority and what it could investigate.
+The regulations restricted its authority and what it could investigate.
 Many felt that as a result that many financial institutions were not adequately regulated.
 The FCA now regulates the loan market.

 The role of the Financial Conduct Authority is to protect consumers, enhance the integrity of the UK financial industry and also promote competition within financial industries.
 The FCA can control the marketing of financial products by setting standards that companies must adhere to.
 Loans come under such a bracket.
 Their regulations also dictate how companies advertise products and the clarity of information that lenders must communiate to consumers.
 The FCA also controls industry regulations and restrictions, and manages the register of authorised financial firms.